sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 You can overwrite the embed template with a custom one.

-1. Create a folder on **your theme** named "plugins".
+1. Create a folder on **your theme** named "plugins"
-1. Inside that folder create a new one named "wp-embed-facebook".
+1. Inside that folder create a new one named "wp-embed-facebook"
-1. Inside that folder create a new one named "default".
+1. Inside that folder create a new one named "default"
-1. Copy the contents of “wp-embed-facebook/templates/default/” to “your-theme/plugins/wp-embed-facebook/default”
+1. Copy the contents of “wp-embed-facebook/custom-embeds/” to “your-theme/plugins/wp-embed-facebook/custom-embeds/”
 1. Change the template files to what you want.
-Inside each file you can access the `$fb_data` array that contains the information retrieved from facebook.
+Inside each file, you can access the `$fb_data` array that contains the information retrieved from Facebook

 = I moved from another Facebook comments/like plugin and my comments don't show =

-Go to advanced section on settings and tick the option "Use permalinks on social plugins urls" if it does not work please create a support ticket mentioning the old comments plugin.
+Go to "Advanced" section on settings and tick the option "Use permalinks on social plugins URLs" if it does not work, please create a support ticket mentioning the old comments plugin.

-= How can I make my page load faster ? =
+= How can I make my page load faster? =

-Social plugins will load at its own time via JavaScript so you just have to wait on them, for custom embeds a cache plugin will greatly increase performance.
+Social plugins will load at its own time via JavaScript, so you have to wait on them, for custom embeds a cache plugin will significantly increase performance.

-= Why can't I embed a certain fan page getting error code 100 ? =
+= Why can't I embed a specific fan page getting error code 100? =

-The Facebook page your are trying to embed is not available to users logged out from Facebook.
+The Facebook page you are trying to embed is not available to users logged out from Facebook.

-= I cannot embed my photo stream =
+= I cannot embed my photostream =

 This plugin only works for embedding **albums**.
-Alternatives are being tested and they will be available very soon.

-= Is there a way to embed an album with more than 100 photos ? =
+= Is there a way to embed an album with more than 100 photos? =

 Change the number of embedded photos on settings or use the shortcode like this [facebook album_url photos=200 ] This can only be achieved using the premium version.

+= How to get the correct URL from Facebook? =

+Time is the master.
+Right click on the video, post, album, etc. time of creation and copy the URL.

+Buying the premium extensions helps to keep this project alive.

 = How I can guarantee that this software is kept up to date? =